comfortdelgro/compass-design/apps/docs/data/components/drawer/drawer.md

 </Drawer>
 ```

-In this case, `styles.header` will be ignored, the Drawer's header will have a blue background color. `Drawer.Header`'s class will be `'... drawer-header from-classNames'`
+In this case, `styles.header` will be ignored, the `Drawer.Header` should have a blue background color and it's class will be `'... drawer-header from-classNames'`.

 ### Backdrop